dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The pem key is a generic pem key for all of the ephemeral test EC2 instances.
 The EC2 instances are terminated after each successive run.

-## Major milestone updates to refer to below:
+## Latest milestone updates to refer to below:

 - Update part 21: Phase 2g: write-to-disk aggregator reviews the architecture of phase2 at a high level